explorer436/programming-playground/JavaPlayground/src/recursion/Notes.md

 other forms of recursion is usually more complex and is a task that we would need to undertake, if necessary.

-Some recursive algorithms, such as MultiplyingRabbits.iterativeRabbit() , are inherently inefficient, while other recursive algo- rithms, such as the binary search, are extremely efficient.
+Some recursive algorithms, such as MultiplyingRabbits.multiplyingRabbits_iterative() , are inherently inefficient, while other recursive algo- rithms, such as the binary search, are extremely efficient.

 You will learn how to determine the relative efficiency of a recursive algorithm in more advanced courses